Health & Wellbeing

 Wherever possible, please try to make medical or dental appointments out of school time.
-If your child does have a medical appointment during school hours, please contact the school office.
+If your child does have a medical appointment during school hours, please contact the office.

-Occasionally in school we may have to change a child’s clothing or clean a child due to soiling etc. We always ensure that there are at least 2 members of staff in the vicinity and that the child is in agreement with our actions.
+Occasionally we may have to change a child’s clothing or clean a child due to soiling etc. We always ensure that there are at least 2 members of staff in the vicinity and that the child is in agreement with our actions.
 If a child refuses to let staff assist them we will contact the parent/carer to attend to the child.
 If you do not want school staff to change your child’s clothing etc. please contact the school office.

 NHS Mid-Essex Clinical Commissioning Group’s A Parent’s Guide to Common Childhood Illnesses and Wellbeing is an extensive and informative handbook for anyone who cares for a child aged from birth to 11 years old.
 It gives advice on how to spot signs of illness and what to do for minor conditions such as coughs and colds, fever, dry skin and rashes, chicken pox, bumps and bruises.
 Information on mental health and wellbeing, healthy lifestyles and advice on some more serious conditions like meningitis and sepsis is covered in the booklet.
 There’s also a handy section on when you should keep your child home from school.

 At Writtle Infant School we are striving to put children’s health and wellbeing as a priority.
 Working with the Children’s Health Project we have created a vision of educating children to have respect for their bodies and minds and to make healthy choices with confidence.
 We want to encourage all children to understand the importance of being healthy and happy and what support we can give if this is difficult.
 We aim to make every child at our school a healthy, active child who is ready to enjoy all aspects of learning.